bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 ## Matching Podcast Episode

-Note that in its written form, this instalment is presented as a single unit — it tells a coherent story, and it would lessen its effectiveness to break it into two parts.
-However, there is too much content here for a single podcast episode, so this single post will appear on the podcast as Tidbits 19a and 19b.
+Note that in its written form, this instalment is presented as a single unit — it tells a coherent story, and it would lessen its effectiveness to break it into multiple parts.
+However, there's too much content here for a single podcast episode, so this single post will appear on the podcast as Tidbits 19a, 19b, and 19c.

 ### PBS Tidbit 19a: